liammurray/liammurray/README.md

     - VCluster for dev environments
     - etc.

-- Extensive work around C++, Java, Symbian, Android
+- Many years in earlier part of career using C++, Java, Symbian, Android

 <!---
 liammurray/liammurray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.